 - The big aluminum front bulkhead that is the suspension and steering mounting points as well as the front diff with torque-limiter etc. This design is straight from his Unicorn trophy truck and was co-designed with Albin’s (they seem to know a few things).
 I see this as a big plus from an engineering perspective, BUT it’s a HUGE departure for the SxS industry and one of the few areas that I’m a little worried to see how it works out on the first run (which will include mine)

 - Proper suspension geometry in the front end to virtually eliminate bump steer: Robby is claiming less than .5 degree through the whole 25″ of front suspension cycle… compare that to 4″ of bump steer in an X3 (I’m not sure what that translates to in degrees… I’ve heard it said it’s over 10 degrees).
-I’ve posted on this before, but just a quick recap… bump steer is NOT when you feel the steering wheel jerking around in your hand over bumps like it seems most people think.
+I’ve posted on this before, but just a quick recap… bump steer is NOT when you feel the steering wheel jerking around in your hand over bumps as most people think.
 That phenomenon can be a product of bump steer.
-However, bump steer is when the front tire angle changes as a result of suspension movement.
-Say you took the front shocks off an X3 and just cycle the front suspension up and down… the front tires turn as much as 4″.
+However, bump steer is when the front tire angle changes due to suspension movement.
+Say you took the front shocks off an X3 and cycled the front suspension up and down… the front tires turn as much as 4″.
 THAT is bump steer.
-You can probably imagine why it’s bad… but in short, it means as each tire hits different bumps and does different things you have your tires constantly changing where they’re steering the car – and NOT in unison.
+You can probably imagine why it’s bad… but in short, as each tire hits different bumps and does other things, your tires constantly change where they’re steering the car – and NOT in unison.

 - Speaking of suspension and steering, forged aluminum front spindles

-- Billet aluminum hubs that are the same on all 4 corners, and the bearing “carrier” bolts in (with the bearing being pressed into it).
-So, out on the trail or at camp you don’t need to press a bearing in/out of a spindle/upright to replace it.
-You just carry one already pressed into the carrier part and it’s the same for all 4 corners
+- Billet aluminum hubs that are the same on all 4 corners and the bearing “carrier” bolts in (with the bearing being pressed into it).
+So, out on the trail or at camp, you don’t need to press a bearing in/out of a spindle/upright to replace it.
+You carry one already pressed into the carrier part and it’s the same for all 4 corners

-- Speaking of things being the same, the upper and lower control arms are the same side to side in the front (obviously different top to bottom).
-All 4 shock bodies and shafts are the same (obviously different spring rates and valving front to back).
-As mentioned the hubs are the same on all 4 corners.
+- Speaking of things being the same, the upper and lower control arms are the same side to side in the front (obviously different from top to bottom).
+All four shock bodies and shafts are the same (obviously different spring rates and valving front to back).
+As mentioned, the hubs are the same on all four corners.
 Many other parts are made to be the same to make costs lower for keeping spares (think race teams here)

-- And about those shocks, 3.25″ body internal bypass shocks with internal hydraulic bump stops and aluminum bodies and finned aluminum reservoirs.
-They have real dual-rate springs with adjustable cross-over ring etc. just like any real race shock vs. “helper springs” that have to go to coil-bind to get into the big spring in most of the competition
+- And about those shocks, 3.25″ body internal bypass shocks with internal hydraulic bump stops, aluminum bodies, and finned aluminum reservoirs.
+They have real dual-rate springs with adjustable cross-over rings etc., just like any real race shock vs. “helper springs” that have to go to coil-bind to get into the big spring in most of the competition

 - As a benefit of ^this when you “pack” into a corner, the machine doesn’t become narrower and taller, like both X3 and RZR do, leading to some of the stability issues people point out in SxSs, whether just perceived or real